Aashishsharma/Learnings/System-Design/Requirement.md

 # Understanding requirements

-## Capacity planning
+## Resource estimation

 1. Calculate RPS for 1 web/app server
 2. Calculate no of web / app servers required based on no of daily active users
-3. Calculate no. of storage servers required
+3. Calculate storage requirements
+4. Calcualte Bandwidth requirements

 ### Step 1.
 Calculate RPS for server with 240 GB RAM and 72 CPU cores